Content from pathology assessments and design and maintenance to repair and refurbishment keeps practitioners up to date on industry issues.

 As the new academic year starts, the theme of this issue is education, and we focus on careers and training in particular.

-At the core of all the services that surveyors provide is the ability to strip a building down into its component parts in their mind’s eye; this edition of Building Surveying Journal concentrates on that ability: building pathology.
+At the core of all the services that surveyors provide is the ability to strip a building down into its component parts in their mind’s eye; we concentrate on that ability: building pathology.